LoD Blessed Shield Crusader BiS Gear, Gems, and Paragon Points

 The Legacy of Dreams power allows you to run any legendary item combination while not losing out on the damage amplification and reduction associated with the traditional 6-piece sets.
 You can obtain this power in two ways; the older way is equipping the two rings — The Wailing Host and Litany of the Undaunted — as your only active set bonus.
 The newer (and more powerful, since it also opens your ring slots for legendary jewelry) method is the Legacy of Dreams legendary gem.

 In a setup with Legacy of Dreams, you will be wearing your two best rolled rings and cubing the third between Convention of Elements, Unity, and Justice Lantern.
 It is generally recommended to wear the Justice Lantern, since you would lose its Block Chance bonuses if you Cube that ring.
-Unity cuts incoming damage in half when paired with another on the follower, along with an immortality relic for him (i.e. Enchanting Favor).
+Unity cuts incoming damage in half when paired with another on the follower, along with an immortality relic for them (i.e. Enchanting Favor).
 Convention of Elements simply provides a massive damage increase during the Fire cycle of its rotation.

 Two powerful options are present in your helm slot.
 You can opt to boost your damage directly (as well as scale your Attack Speed with the innate roll on the item, and reach a breakpoint more easily) with a Fire damage Andariel's Visage.
 Alternatively, you can lower your massive and vital cooldowns with a Leoric's Crown, gemmed with a Flawless Royal Diamond for CDR.
 Both options are seen as viable for the slot, but our general recommendation is Leoric's Crown, since its generic CDR bonus slightly reduces your reliance on Rift composition and Pylon RNG.